 Building Project - Frequently Asked Questions

-As Emanuel Congregation explores a potential building project, it is natural to have questions.
+As Emanuel Congregation explores this exciting building project, it is natural to have questions.
 This FAQ page gathers many of the questions we have heard from congregants and community members, along with our current responses.

 Because this is an evolving process, some answers may change as planning continues.
 We are committed to sharing updates, listening carefully, and communicating clearly along the way.